melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 First lets take a look at the DEG dataframes we made for both.

+!!! question
-QUESTION: Having a look at them, can you identify any differences?
+    Having a look at them, can you identify any differences?
 Can you think of any underlying reasons behind those differences?

-Hint: Look at the p_val and p_val_adj columns
+    Hint: Look at the p_val and p_val_adj columns.

 ```r
 head(treatment.response.CD16)